open-contracting/ocds-merge/docs/create-merged-releases.rst

 This library will then determine the merge rules from the provided schema.

-If you later initialize another :class:`Merger` instance with the same URL or file path, this library will have cached the merge rules from the first initialization, to avoid unnecessary processing.
+If you later initialize another :class:`Merger<ocdsmerge.merge.Merger>` instance with the same URL or file path, this library will have cached the merge rules from the first initialization, to avoid unnecessary processing.

 3. Collect the releases
 -----------------------